Particular/docs.particular.net/transports/sql/operations-scripting.md

 snippet: inspect-queue

+> [!NOTE]
-NOTE: Some columns have been removed for clarity as they are only required for wire-level compatibility with previous versions of SQL Server transport.
+> Some columns have been removed for clarity as they are only required for wire-level compatibility with previous versions of SQL Server transport.

 The `BodyString` column is a computed value that allows inspecting of the message body when a text-based serializer is used (e.g. Json or XML).